 How risky is the supply chain?

-The supply chain risk for transmission tower construction is moderate, which somewhat hurts buyers.
+The supply chain risk for transmission tower construction is moderate.
 Key inputs are sourced from steel and aluminum processors and distributors, construction machinery wholesalers, wire and cable manufacturers and concrete contractors.
 Coronavirus disruptions to key upstream suppliers in the market, including factory closures, labor capacity at only 20.0% to 65.0%...
 Subscribe to learn more.